th2-net/th2-codec-sailfish/README.md

 ## Release notes

++ 3.7.2
+  + Updated codec actions on error, new message with th2-codec-error type will be generated - message contains information about the problem and raw message inside

 + 3.7.1
     + Updated sailfish-utils to 3.3.4 - optimized converter Value.SIMPLE_VALUE to Java Class
     + Updated sailfish-core to 3.2.1583 - removed method call MessageWrapper.cloneMessage to improve performance